-Why should educators use Process Communication?
+Why should educators use PCM?

 How much of your class time is spent helping the otherwise smart kid who just can't seem to "get it", dealing with disruption, trying to engage the student who seems to be living in her own internal world, or handling other challenges that interfere with instruction?
 What if you had tools that not only solved these problems when they arise, but prevented them from occurring in the first place?
 Exaudian can hand you those tools.

 For over thirty years, educators have been using the techniques of Process Communication to improve teacher and student performance in the classroom.
 A group of PCM applications has been developed by educators and professors of education for use by teachers and administrators.
 Exaudian is an authorized provider of these specialized applications.

 For over thirty years, educators have been using the techniques of Process Communication to improve teacher and student performance in the classroom.

 Because your strongest personality type dictates the unique ways in which you communicate, as well as your primary motivations, mismatches in type between teacher and student invite misunderstanding, poorer performance, and distressed behavior in both.
 Research has shown that most educators have one of only three of the PCM personality types strongest within them and that those educators demonstrate little potential to interact effectively with students who have one of the other three types strongest within them.1 Collectively, those unreached students represent about 35% of the student population!

 Additional research has shown that when educators learn and use Process Communication skills to include motivators for each of the six personality types in every lesson, students learn more, faster and disruptive behaviors disappear or are significantly reduced.2